 BREAST IMPLANT POSITIONS

-…. which implant position will be best for you?
+…. which implant position will give you the best ‘look’?

 Breast Implants can be placed in any one of four positions each of which has its specific advantages.
 Which implant position is best for you will depend on your breast appearances, breast measurements, physical activities and the ‘look’ you’re after.